Tableau Software (DATA) Q3 2017 Results - Earnings Call Transcript

 Sanjit K. Singh - Morgan Stanley & Co.
 LLC

-Hi.
-This is Sanjit.
+Hi, this is Sanjit.
 Thank you for taking the question.
-Just sort of conceptually, if we revisit the period in the beginning of 2016, expanding in enterprise was an issue, and my understanding of moving to a subscription model is that it was supposed to sort of move the adoption friction points of Tableau.
-And now we're talking about a little bit longer consideration times, and so I guess what I'm trying to understand is, like, what is the, sort of, true friction point, because my hope would be that subscription would sort of remove some of those barriers.
-So, sort of, your thoughts on that?
+Just conceptually, if we revisit the period in the beginning of 2016, expanding in enterprise was an issue, and my understanding of moving to a subscription model is that it was supposed to remove the adoption friction points of Tableau, and now we're talking about a little bit longer consideration times.
+And so I guess what I'm trying to understand is what is the true friction point because my hope would be that subscription would remove some of those barriers, so your thoughts on that.

 Adam Selipsky - Tableau Software, Inc.

-Sure.
-So, a couple things.
+Sure, so a couple things.
 One is that, if you just look at new customers, I think that subscriptions compared to perpetual licensing absolutely remove friction and speed adoption.
 If you just look at our customer adoption numbers, new customer numbers, you can see that.
-So we had 4,100 new customer accounts this quarter which was a record for the company, which came on top of pretty strong new customer account growth last quarter of 4,000.
-So I think you've seen the uptick there.
+So we had 4,100 new customer accounts this quarter, which was a record for the company, which came on top of pretty strong new customer account growth last quarter of 4,000.
+So I think you're seeing the uptake there.

-In terms of existing enterprise customers, again, I think there are two effects here.
-One of which is, if they've started on perpetual and now we're talking about a move to subscription, there's a lot of elements.
+In terms of existing enterprise customers, again, I think there are two effects here, one of which is, if they've started on perpetual and now we're talking about a move to subscription, there's a lot of elements.
 They've been on a CapEx model, moving to an OpEx model.
 They're moving the licenses over.
 There's just a little bit of a different process inside of some of those companies.
-So I think there is a certain effect there just due to that movement, if you will, of that transition.
+So I think there is a certain effect there just due to that movement, if you will, or that transition.

-And then again, part of the answer I gave a moment ago – I think a significant piece of that actually is not so much related to the subscription per se, it's related to the size and the depth of deployment, and by the way, these days those deployments are subscription.
+And then again, part of the answer I gave a moment ago, I think a significant piece of that actually is not so much related to the subscription per se, it's related to the size and the depth of deployment.
+And by the way, these days those deployments are subscription.
 But in some cases, that's not the driver of it.

 Sanjit K. Singh - Morgan Stanley & Co.
 LLC

-That's super helpful, Adam.
-And then just in terms of mark to market (38:48) on the competitive environment, has that remained stable?
-Or did you notice any sort of traditional players making any more inroads into the market?
-Or how would you sort of characterize the competitive environment in the quarter?
+That's super-helpful, Adam.
+And then just in terms of marking to market on the competitive environment, has that remained stable or did you notice any traditional players making any more inroads into the market, or how would you characterize the competitive environment in the quarter?

 Adam Selipsky - Tableau Software, Inc.